-The purpose of this guide is to walk you through some of the setup required on your end with either your Amazon Web Services (AWS) account, your Google Cloud Platform (GCP) account, your Digital Ocean account, your Linode account or your Upcloud Account as well as some information on how to use Generator.
+The purpose of this guide is to walk you through some of the setup required on your end with your Amazon Web Services (AWS) account, your Google Cloud Platform (GCP) account, your Microsoft Azure Account, your Digital Ocean account, your Linode account or your Upcloud Account as well as some information on how to use Generator.
 This should be the first thing you read before using the application as there is some setup required on your part to get things started.
 Below I will get into a bit of the prep and explain what is required in order to ensure each account is set up and ready to go.

 Amazon Web Services (AWS)

 If you do not already have an account with AWS you are going to need to create one.
 AWS is great because they give you 750hrs per month of free t2 micro server usage.
 After signing up for an account and following the steps to authenticate your account you will need to sign in.
 Once you are signed in you will be greeted with their main console screen.
 Before we can go into the Generator there are a couple of things that we need.
 First, we need to visit here then head over to the Security Credentials section which is found under your AWS Profile name.

 Once you get into your Security Credentials screen you will then have to head on down and click on the Access Keys (access key ID and secret access key) tab which will open up to the screen pictured below.
 Once you have this tab open you will need to press the Create New Access Key

 Once you have pressed create new access key a prompt will be created where you will be able to see your secret key, access key ID and download a copy of it all.
 Ensure you keep the downloaded file in a safe place because if it is lost you will not be able to retrieve your secret access key again.

 Once you have them created you will be able to go over to Generator and under the Credentials view you will click on Create, from the dialog select AWS.
 This will create a prompt where you will be able to set a nickname for these credentials, you will then be asked to input your Access Key and Secret Access Key and then you can press save.